William Regal: The Un-Americans (2002–2003)

 On the 30 September episode of Raw, every member of The Un-Americans lost their matches, causing the group to separate later in the night and break away into separate groups.
 Regal began teaming with Lance Storm, Christian formed a tag team with Chris Jericho and Test branched off into single competition.
 On 30 September episode of Raw, both Christian and Storm lost matches to Randy Orton, while Regal and Test lost to Rob Van Dam and Tommy Dreamer.
 This led to all four members attacking each other, thus disbanding the team.
 Storm and Regal won the World Tag Team Championship (Note: In May 2002, the WWF was rebranded to the WWE, after a lawsuit from World Wildlife Fund.) from Booker T and Goldust thanks to Regal's brass knuckles on 6 January 2003 episode of Raw.
-They lost the championship to Dudley Boyz at the Royal Rumble on 19 January, but they regained the championship the next night on Raw thanks to an impromptu match set up by Chief Morley after Regal and Storm had put Bubba through a table.
+They lost the championship to Dudley Boyz at the Royal Rumble on 19 January, but they regained the championship the next night on Raw thanks to an impromptu match set up by Chief Morley after Regal and Storm had put Bubba Ray through a table.
 At No Way Out on 23 February, Regal and Storm defeated Kane and Rob Van Dam to retain the World Tag Team Championship in what would be his last match for over a year.

 In his 2005 autobiography, Regal recalls having swelling all over his body, high heart rate and trouble sleeping in the lead-up to the match at No Way Out.
 During the match, he suffered a concussion and was briefly knocked unconscious.
 Over the next few days, Regal's health worsened and he consulted a doctor.
 He was informed that he had contracted a heart parasite from a WWE tour of India in November 2002.
 This, coupled with his aforementioned concussion, kept him out of action for the rest of the year.